DannyBlozrov/Linear-multi-arm-bandit/README.md

 # Linear-multi-arm-bandit
-This is is the GitHub page of the Engineering Project of Daniel Blozrov and Dean Elimelech under Asaf Cohen's guidance.
-The code contains simulations and an algorithm to solve the multi armed bandit problem , and is based around our paper which can be found at  [Typst](https://typst.app/project/rID3L_KmAjmQz75AsGRRrk).
+This is the GitHub page for the Engineering Project by Daniel Blozrov and Dean Elimelech, conducted under the guidance of Asaf Cohen.
+The repository contains simulations and an algorithm designed to solve the multi-armed bandit problem, based on our paper, which can be found at Typst.
+[Typst](https://typst.app/project/rID3L_KmAjmQz75AsGRRrk).

 # Running instructions For Simulations :